 \subsubsection{Predicting Sample Processing Speed}

 \

-Accurate speed prediction is \emph{important} but \emph{difficult}.
-When training DL models at a large scale under LB-BSP, the prediction error for merely one worker could delay all other workers.
-Speed prediction is also challenging, because non-dedicated CPU-clusters usually suffer both \emph{transient} and \emph{non-transient} stragglers: ideally, a good prediction approach shall \emph{be robust to random perturbations, and can meanwhile agilely react to the resource variations}.
-We have surveyed a series of prediction technologies, and finally find NARX~\cite{gao2003narmax,diaconescu2008use} is the most appropriate one.
+\textbf{Potential Approaches.} A simple solution is to use the last iteration's speed or the Exponential Moving Average (EMA) speed as the predicted one.
+However, the former is not robust to temporary perturbations, and the latter cannot react quickly to drastic resource variations.

-\textbf{Potential methods.} An intuitive prediction approach is to simply use the speed of the last iteration as the predicted speed for the iteration to start.
-However, this approach is not robust to temporary speed perturbations.
-Another intuitive approach is to use the Exponential Moving Average (EMA) as the predicted speed.
-This approach, by considering the older speeds with an exponentially decreasing weights, is robust to transient fluctuations.
-However, EMA fails to react timely to sharp speed changes caused by sudden resource variations.
+Speed prediction belongs to a classical research problem---\emph{time series prediction}, for which many \emph{statistical} or \emph{learning-based} techniques have been proposed.
+As a statistical approach, \emph{Autoregressive Integrated Moving Average} (ARIMA) \cite{ediger2007arima} makes predictions with statistics like average and deviation.
+Meanwhile, models based on \emph{Recurrent Neural Network} (RNN)~\cite{connor1994recurrent} (like plain RNN and LSTM~\cite{hochreiter1997long}), with the ability to maintain inner memory, have been applied in forecasting real-world time series like stock price~\cite{rather2015recurrent} or transport flow~\cite{polson2017deep}.

-The speed prediction problem facing us is basically a classical research problem---\emph{time series prediction}, for which many \emph{statistical} or \emph{learning based} techniques have been proposed.
-The typical \emph{statistical} approach is \emph{Autoregressive Integrated Moving Average} (ARIMA) \cite{ediger2007arima}, which makes predictions based on statistics likes moving average and the variation of deviations.
-Later on, models based on \emph{Recurrent Neural Network} (RNN)~\cite{connor1994recurrent} (like plain RNN and LSTM~\cite{hochreiter1997long}), due to their ability to maintain inner memory, have been applied in forecasting real-world time series like stock price~\cite{rather2015recurrent} or transport flow~\cite{polson2017deep}.
+However, the prediction performance of all the above approaches is limited by their \emph{blindness} to the underlying resources.
+In fact, variations of the driving resources like CPU and memory\footnote{ Other resources (e.g., disk I/O, heat) may also impact sample processing speed.
+Yet instead of exhaustively exploring all the potential impact factors, our goal here is to show the benefits of including the driving resources in prediction, and CPU and memory are two easy-to-measure factors for that. } closely relate to the instantaneous worker processing capability.

-However, for our problem, the prediction performance of all the above approaches is limited by their \emph{blindness} to underlying resources.
-Actually, the sample processing speed varies with the CPU/memory resources.
-This is supported by Fig.~\ref{fig:slowdown_factors}, in which the DL processes are slowed down after we restrict their resource usage.
-Taking those driving resources into consideration can help to distinguish the non-transient straggling factors from the random perturbations.
-We find that the \emph{Nonlinear AutoRegressive eXogenous} (NARX) model \cite{gao2003narmax,diaconescu2008use} is a good fit for that purpose.
+This is supported by Fig.~\ref{fig:slowdown_factors}, in which the model training processes are slowed down after we restrict their resource usage.
+Such driving resources can help to distinguish the deterministic straggling factors from random perturbations and make more accurate prediction.
+To this end, we find that \emph{Nonlinear AutoRegressive eXogenous} (NARX) model \cite{gao2003narmax,diaconescu2008use} is a good fit for the prediction of sample processing speed.